dng24/casual-ctf/matryoshka/README.md

 Russian dolls do a lot of nesting, and so does the file in this challenge.

+Use root:northeasternctf to SSH into the Docker container.

 ## Hint

 You may have to rename each file to have the correct extension.